UrbanInstitute/ed-data/README.md

 * Python 3

 ## Graph json creation
 For each graph, 1 .json containing data and metadata is needed.
 These files are stored in [graph-json/](graph-json/) in subfolders organized by main section.
 The data are retrieved from various sources in [scripts/get-data/](scripts/get-data/) and formatted for particular graphs.
-Graph titles, notes, sources, and some options are stored in GraphText.xlsx on Box.

 To create a formatted json, use the function `makeJson`, found in [scripts/createJsons.R](scripts/createJsons.R).
+Section number (`sectionn`) and graph number (`graphn`) are used to retrieve graph metadata from the GraphText.xlsx file stored on Box.
+This metadata includes title, source, notes, small multiples (0/1), toggle (0/1), and more.
 Function options are defined within the script.

 Graph creation example:
 ```R
 json3_5 <- makeJson(sectionn = 3, graphn = 5, dt = fig3_5, graphtype = "bar",
 										 series = c("On campus", "Off campus", "Living with parents"),